ebzzry/ebzzry.github.io/src/y.md

 5050
 ```

-You replace the `sum0`-specific definition with `x`.
+You replace the `foo`-specific definition with `x`.
 This requires you
 again, to create an enveloping `lambda`.
 Since `x` is bound to the
 computing procedure, you no longer need to repeat it.

-## Step 6
+## Step 6—Define the combinator

 Finally, you will explicitly create a separate procedure definitions
-for the Y combinator itself, and the `sum0` procedure.
+for the Y combinator itself, and the `foo` procedure.

 ```scheme
 > (define y